-For best results when using our extracts, add them at the end of the cooking process or cream them with butter for baking.
+For best results, add our extracts at the end of the cooking process.
+When baking, cream them with butter.

 A few drops of vanilla in a can of paint will help eliminate the unpleasant odor.

 A vanilla bean under your car seat gives a fresh aroma and helps eliminate musty odors.

 Vanilla extract is used by veteran fishermen to mask the smell of their hands so the fish won’t detect them.